embmike/RobotND-Where-Am-I/README.md

 # Robotics : Where Am I!
-A robot follows commands of the keyboard to move into a new pose.
+A robot follows commands on the keyboard to move into a new pose.
 During the movement, the robot estimates its pose using the [Monte Carlo Localization](http://wiki.ros.org/amcl) which uses a particle filter.
 The program runs in the robot simulation [Gazebo](http://gazebosim.org/) and using the robot operating system [ROS]( https://www.ros.org/).

 This project is part of my robotics nano degree of[ Udacity](https://www.udacity.com/course/robotics-software-engineer--nd209).